ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

   Sea lavender drying overhead
   Yellowing paint, grimy glass
   Verdigris on the brass

   I would shake my cares away
-  and embrace the present day.
+  be present and embrace the day.
 stampHeight: "400"
 alignPoemLeft: true
 removePostcardPadding: true